Learn more about depression: introduction

 It's very important to take your antidepressants as prescribed, even if you start to feel better.
 If you stop taking them too soon, your depression could return.

-Talk to your doctor or pharmacist if you have any questions or concerns about the medication you're taking.
-The leaflet that comes with your medication will have information about possible interactions with other medicines or supplements.
+Talk to a doctor or pharmacist if you have any questions or concerns about the medicine you're taking.
+The leaflet that comes with your medicine will have information about possible interactions with other medicines or supplements.

-Check with your doctor first if you plan to take any over-the-counter remedies such as painkillers, or any nutritional supplements.
+Check with a doctor first if you plan to take any over-the-counter remedies such as painkillers, or any nutritional supplements.
 These can sometimes interfere with antidepressants.

 Diet and exercise